Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 To “seed” the sponge media you can use the sponge from an established aquarium or leave a sponge in the water column of an established aquarium.
 This can be sped up by placing the Sponge Filter directly in contact with other established filter media or moving gravel around the Sponge Filter.
 The reason is that nitrifying bacteria are not found in high numbers in the water column (open water), however gravel and even more so other filter media are like to have these bacteria in VASTLY higher numbers.

 The use a of a Stackable Sponge Filter (pictured to the upper left) in an established aquarium can then provide a second (or 3rd if 3 are "stacked") sponge for seeding another aquarium you may be starting (or exchanging with a friend or local aquarium store).

-Another un-related advantage of a Stackable Sponge Filter is these create a space for fry to hide in breeding tanks and also allow for expanding your filter to fit expanded bio loads, especially for larger aquariums or breeding tank systems.
+Another un-related advantage of a stackable sponge filter is that these create a space for fry to hide in breeding tanks and also allow for expanding your filter to fit expanded bio loads, especially for larger aquariums or breeding tank systems.

-When your Sponge Filter is attached to an air pump, the rising column of air in the tube pulls water with it.
+When your Sponge Filter is attached to an air pump, the rising column of air bubbles in the tube pulls water with it.
+The bubbles rise because they are buoyant and the water is pulled along behind them.
 A larger diameter lift tube allows for a higher flow rate (this is where Hydro Sponge filters excel).